 Each public workspace inherits the workfile locations defined in the Root Workspace.
-For each public workspace, you would define a different absolute workfile location for the project database, such as $Z: \version_1.0$ and $Y: \version_1.0$.
+For each public workspace, you would define a different absolute workfile location for the project database, such as $Z: \forall ersion_1.0$ and $Y: \forall ersion_1.0$.
 These absolute workfile locations would match the drive where each group actually works.
-You need not change the relative workfile locations of the projects because the relative locations (such as classlib) will append themselves to the new absolute workfile location of the project database, making, for example, a workfile location of $Z:\version_1.0\class.lib$.
+You need not change the relative workfile locations of the projects because the relative locations (such as classlib) will append themselves to the new absolute workfile location of the project database, making, for example, a workfile location of $Z: \forall ersion_1.0 \land class.lib$.